-There are also variations in unemployment on the basis of nativity.
-We examine in this segment of the analysis, Latinos, the group with largest immigrant population.
+There are also variations in unemployment by nativity among Latinos--the group with largest immigrant population.
 Foreign-born Latinos had a lower unemployment rate than their native-born counterparts before the pandemic and this advantage continued over the period between April and June (Figure 5).
 In June, Latino immigrants had a jobless rate of 11.4 percent compared to U.S.-born Latinos (14.9%).
 We recognize that the immigrant employment advantages since April may reflect a higher percentage of immigrants being in front-line jobs and in essential industries with the differences narrowing in June as wider segments of industries have opened for business.
 In contrast, among Latina women, the foreign-born have fared less favorably compared to women born in the U.S. Latina immigrant women had unemployment rates upwards of 21 percent in April and May.
 Nonetheless, in June, both groups of Latina women had similar jobless levels (foreign-born, 16.4%; native-born, 16.2%).